How to Properly Clean an Apartment Before the Big Move

 | Published September 20, 2023

-With this mindset, even big messes can improve bit by bit.
-We’ve written this expert guide to make cleaning quick and simple!
+With this approach, even big messes can improve bit by bit.
+We’ve put together this expert guide to help you clean an apartment in a quick and simple way!

-Occasionally, former tenants skip deep cleaning, and vacant apartments can accumulate dust over time.
+Occasionally, former tenants might skip deep cleaning, and vacant apartments can accumulate dust over time.

-Some new house or apartment contracts require basic cleaning, while others require a deep clean.
+Some new house or apartment contracts might require basic cleaning, while others ask for a deep clean.

-Although this is not always the case, sanitizing your new apartment before moving in is necessary for a smooth and comfortable transition.
+Although this is not always the case, sanitizing your new apartment before moving in is a great way to ensure a smooth and comfortable transition.

-Starting fresh eliminates accumulated dirt, allergens, and germs.
+Starting fresh helps eliminate accumulated dirt, allergens, and germs.

-Plus, disinfecting high-touch surfaces ensures a safer environment, particularly in older apartments with many high-touched areas (like light switches, doors, cabinet pulls, etc.).
+Plus, disinfecting high-touch surfaces, like light switches, doors, and cabinet pulls, ensures a safer environment, especially in older apartments with many frequently touched areas.

-Cleaning before moving in can help you familiarize yourself with your new space and decide what to keep or get rid of, what needs fixing, and which areas are prone to dirt, pests, and hazards.
+To clean an apartment before moving in can help you familiarize yourself with your new space and decide what to keep or get rid of, what to put in place, what might need fixing, and which areas are prone to dirt, pests, and hazards.

-There are many benefits to maintaining a clean home, like:
+There are many benefits to keeping a clean home, such as:

 1. Improved Physical Health: It reduces respiratory risks by minimizing germ and allergen exposure.